 In today’s modern world, being social and likable is considered to be an extremely important quality.
 People who are able to open up to strangers and strike a conversation are considered charming and approachable.
 Human beings are usually characterized as either extroverts or introverts, meaning that some are more open towards everyone than the others.
 And, for those who are socially awkward, how to be more social is often a big challenge.

-Why Do You Need to Learn ‘How to Be More Social’?
+Why You Should Learn ‘How to Be More Social’?

 Social awkwardness can cause children to develop mood disorders like anxiety, depression and low self-esteem.
 As adults, they may resort to bad company and drugs to deal with these issues.
 That is why, it is important for them to learn how to be more social.